broofa/BroofaJS/nocha/README.md

 use `describe()`, `it()`, `before()`, `beforeEach()`, etc) should work with no modification.

-The log output is slightly different than the original `mocha` to make logging more intuitive.
-All console and error output is immediately written to the console.
+The log output is slightly different than the original `mocha` to improve readability and error reporting.

+Also, this adds a `--break` feature (see below) that allows for setting on-the-fly debugging breakpoints.

 ## Installation